Training Invertible Linear Layers through Rank-One Perturbations: Experiments

 The first linear problem is a 32-dimensional positive definite matrix with eigenvalues close to 1.
 Figure \ref{fig:posdef} shows the evolution of eigenvalues and losses during training.
 All three methods of optimization successfully recovered the target matrix.
 While training P$^4$Inv via the inverse led to slower convergence, the forward training of P$^4$Inv converged in the same number of iterations as an unconstrained linear layer for a merge interval $N=1$.
 Increasing the merge interval to $N=10$ only affected the convergence minimally.
 Even for $N=50,$ the optimizer took only twice as many iterations as for an unconstrained linear layer.

 The second target matrix was a 128-dimensional special orthogonal matrix.
 As shown in Figure \ref{fig:orthogonal}, the direct optimization converged to the target matrix in a linear fashion.
 In contrast, the matrices generated by the P$^4$Inv update avoided the region around the origin.
 This detour led to a slower convergence in the initial phase of the optimization.
 Notably, the inverse stayed accurate up to 5 decimals throughout training.
 Training an inverse P$^4$Inv was not successful for this example.
 This shows that the inverse P$^4$Inv update can easily get stuck in local minima.
 This is not surprising as the elements of the inverse (\eqref{eq:rankone}) are parameterized by $\mathbb{R}^{2n}$-dimensional rational quadratic functions.
 When training against linear training data with a unique global optimum, the multimodality can prevent convergence.
-When training against more complex target data, no such problems were encountered.
+When training against more complex target data, the premature convergence was mitigated, see Appendix \ref{sec:train2D}.
 However, this result suggests that the efficiency of the optimization may be perturbed by very complex nonlinear parameterizations.

-The final target matrix was $\mB = -\mI_{101},$ a matrix with determinant -1.
+The final target matrix was $\mT = -\mI_{101},$ a matrix with determinant -1.
 In order to iteratively converge to the target matrix, the set of singular matrices has to be crossed.
 As expected, using a nonzero penalty parameter prevented the P$^4$Inv update from converging to the target.
 However, when no penalty was applied, the matrix converged almost as fast as the usual linear training, see Figure \ref{fig:negeye}.
 When the determinant approached zero, inversion became ill-conditioned and residues increased.
 However, after reaching the other side, the inverse was quickly recovered up to 5 decimal digits.
 Notably, the determinant also converged to the correct value despite never being explicitly corrected.

+The favorable training efficiency encountered in those linear problems is surprising given the considerably reduced search space dimension.
+In fact, a subsequent rank-one parameterization of an MNIST classification task suggests that applications in nonlinear settings also converge as fast as standard MLPs in the initial phase, but slow down when approaching the optimum, see Appendix \ref{sec:mnist}.